Cloud SaaS Provider Liability under GDPR

 The GDPR is coming into force on the 25th of May 2018.
 Because of the networked extra-jurisdictional nature of the GDPR, SaaS companies processing any kind of personal data are going to be in one way or the other linked to the GDPR even if they do not have direct European clients.

 One of the best ways to start demonstrating action to clients and regulators is to understand and record what your current status is.
 You can do this by performing a scan of your data infrastructure to find out where personal data is stored.
 For smaller companies, this might be as simple as maintaining an updated spreadsheet of what services you use and which services hold personal data.
-Organizations any larger than 20 people may use dozens of services and hold data across many file storage accounts making a manual process more difficult and an unstructured data discovery audit more preferable.
+Organizations any larger than 20 people may use dozens of services and hold data across many file storage accounts making a manual process more difficult.